Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM06-SensitiveInfoDisclosure.md

 ### Common Weakness Enumeration (CWE)

+- [CWE-649](https://cwe.mitre.org/data/definitions/649.html) Reliance on Obfuscation or Protection Mechanism

+  Description: Relying solely on obfuscation or data protection mechanisms provides ineffective protection.

+  Justification: While obfuscation techniques may deter casual adversaries, they're insufficient for ensuring data protection in LLMs.
+Proper encryption, access controls, and other security layers are essential to ensure data is secure.

 - [CWE-202](https://cwe.mitre.org/data/definitions/202.html): Exposure of Sensitive Information to an Unauthorized Actor

   Description: The product exposes sensitive information to an actor that is not explicitly authorized to have access to that information.